WHAT SHOULD I INCLUDE IN MY CHILD’S DIAPER BAG FOR THE NURSERY?

-Please label your child’s belongings so they can be easily identified by our volunteers.
+Please label your child’s belongings so they can be easily identified by leaders in the classroom.

 For Birth to 5 Year Olds, room assignments are based upon your child’s age as of August 31st.
 This promotes better learning and safety, as kids are grouped with others of similar age and development.

 For Elementary kids, their classroom at church will match their grade at school.
-So if your child is in 4th grade at school, they are in 4th grade at church.
+So if a child is in 4th grade at school, they will be in 4th grade at church.

-We encourage parents to give their child a quick hug/kiss, place them in their classroom, and then head to their Worship Service or class.
+We encourage parents to give their child a quick hug/kiss, place them in their classroom and then head to their own Worship Service or class.
 While it’s tempting to linger, keep in mind that long drawn-out goodbyes actually increase anxiety in kids.
 Even if your child cries or is a little bit uneasy when you first leave, they will adjust quickly.
-Our volunteers will welcome and connect with your child, and help him/her to calm down and get involved in the class.
-If for any reason we need you, we will contact you immediately.
+Our leaders will welcome and connect with your child, and help him/her to calm down and get involved in the class.